Fusion-Power-Plant-Framework/bluemira/documentation/source/base/parameter.rst

     ...
 R_0: Parameter[float]
     ...
 A: Parameter[float]

-and secondly using the :py:class:`parameter_frame` decorator
+or using the :py:class:`parameter_frame` decorator

 .. code-block:: pycon